 I've got a confession.
-The first time I made this German Apple Pancake, I ate the whole thing in one day.
+The first time I made this Gluten Free German Apple Pancake, I ate the whole thing in one day.
 The second time I made this German Apple Pancake, I ate the whole thing in one sitting.

 This oven-baked pancake is pretty dang large, so I don't actually recommend eating it in one sitting.
 I'm speaking more to how after one bite I just couldn't get this pancake off my mind.
 With any great recipe, I find myself daydreaming about the leftovers.
 To the point that I think it's a shame for the leftovers to sit in the fridge without the warm, friendly cuddle of a fork.
 (Admittedly, I might be losing my mind now that I'm unemployed.)